 Anyways, back to ESO’s business model.
 First of all, I love that a $15 subscription gets you $15 of cash shop currency.
 I don’t think I’ve ever bought crowns outright, because this is such a good deal.
 Yes, a lot of games give you a free stipend of currency for subbing, but ESO is the only game I know that gives you an amount equal to the subscription fee.
 Sadly, this has the effect of making most of the cosmetics in the cash shop way overpriced ($30-$40 for a mount?
 That’s more than a DLC!
 And totally woth it to ride around on a dwemer spider) because the loyalists who subscribe all the time have piles of crowns sitting around waiting to be spent.
 But hey, it’s still a good deal even still.

 The second reason I love this subscription model is because of the crafting bag.
 I have played more hours without the crafting bag than with it, and, once you can afford a few bank and inventory expansions, it really isn’t that bad.
 You simply make room in your bank for most of the material types, avoid picking up the myriad cooking and potion ingredients, and decondtruct your gear and deposit materials every time you go through a town, and you’re fine.
 Nothing out of the ordinary for someone who’s played (MMO)RPGs for any length of time.
 But inventory management is the single thing I hate most about RPGs.
-In games like Torchlight 2 I actually install mods to make my inventory bigger so I don’t have to deal with it.
+In games like Torchlight 2 and Skyrim I actually install mods to make my inventory bigger so I don’t have to deal with it.
 So if I can pay $15 a month and pick up any crafting material I want and not have to worry about it, I’m happy to do so.

 The final perk is access to all of the DLCs.
 It’s sort of like renting the DLCs, as I’m happy to play them while my sub is on and ignore them the rest of the time.
 You could also think of it as rent-to-own, since you could just sub until you have enough crowns to buy the DLCs permanently, but at the rate they’ve been cranking out DLCs, it’ll take a while to pay for them all (not unlike rent-to-own property).